OJ17/things-I-learned-wiki/docs/distraction/Quotes/quotes-from-others.md

 `"There are two ways to enslave a nation.
 One is by the sword.
 The other is by debt."` - John Adams

-`"Genius is 1% talent and 99% hard work"` - Einstein
+`"Genius is 1% talent and 99% hard work"` - Albert Einstein

 `"Appear weak when you are strong, and strong when you are weak"` - Sun Tzu